 Shortly after both Eddy and Christie returned home, Eddy's master was finally released from prison.
 Unfortunately, he had become very weak, and not healthy in the slightest.
 They rushed him to a hospital, and were told he was suffering from a terminal illness and only had six months to live.
 However, they were also told a cure would be possible using technology from the Mishima Zaibatsu, and so Eddy and Christie agreed to enter the fifth tournament to acquire the technology necessary to cure the old man.

 It is implied they eventually came to a point where they had to square off with each other - Eddy insisting that he take care of business alone, and Christie getting agitated at the whole situation.
-It is unknown who advanced in the tournament, but canonically, neither of them won the tournament.
+It is unknown which of the two advanced in the tournament, though it was likely Eddy due to him being the more experienced of the two as well as the more rationally thinking.
+However, they would both end up being eliminated from the Tournament, leaving their master out of a cure for the time being.

 After the fifth tournament ended, Eddy secretly had a conversation with the Zaibatsu's new leader, Jin Kazama, begging him to help his master in any way he can.
-Jin tells him that if he joins the Tekken Force and does his dirty work, he will look into the matter, as no cure is available at present.
-Eddy's master is then transferred to one of the Zaibatsu's medical facilities, and Eddy begins work with the Tekken Force immediately alongside fellow subordinate Nina Williams.
+Jin told him that if he joins the Tekken Force and does his dirty work, he will look into the matter, as no cure is available at present.
+With all other options exhausted, Eddy accepted Jin's deal and begins work with the Tekken Force immediately alongside fellow subordinate Nina Williams, while his master was transferred to one of the Zaibatsu's medical facilities.

 Tekken 7 & Tag Tournament 2